Ted Cruz Dared People To Come For His Turkey, Instead Twitter Came For Him

-Just when you think Ted Cruz — one of perhaps the most universally mocked Senators in America — is taking a break from putting his foot in his mouth for the holiday season, he does it again.
-As Republican leaders step over one another to condemn the health advisories around traveling and gathering for Thanksgiving, Cruz jumped on the COVID-denial bandwagon to say share a very special and deeply idiotic image on Twitter.
+Just when you think Ted Cruz — one of perhaps the most universally mocked Senators in America — is taking a break from putting his foot in his mouth, he does it again.
+As Republican leaders step over one another to condemn the health advisories around travelling and gathering for U.S. Thanksgiving, Cruz jumped on the COVID-denial bandwagon to say share a very special and deeply idiotic image on Twitter.
 On Saturday, Cruz posted a black and white image of a turkey with the words "come and take it" below.
 His post, which used a star to represent the Texas flag, was the latest in a string of Republicans who are trying to create a "culture war" over Thanksgiving during the pandemic (which has killed over 255,000 Americans so far).

 Advertisement